ppaschos/snowmass-connect-docs/docs/index.md

 `condor_submit myjob.submit`, which will return a unique `<JobID>` number.
 You can use the `<JobID>` to query the status of your job with `condor_q <JobID>`

-For an introduction on managing your jobs with condor we refer to [this](https://opensciencegrid.org/user-school-2019/#materials/day1/files/osgus19-day1-part1-intro-to-htc.pdf) presentation by the OSG:
+For an introduction on managing your jobs with HTCondor we refer to [this](https://opensciencegrid.org/user-school-2019/#materials/day1/files/osgus19-day1-part1-intro-to-htc.pdf) presentation by the OSG:

 ###  Guidelines